 PHSS is a small rural high school on the north end of the Sechelt Peninsula on the Sunshine Coast.
 Historically the First Nations settlement of kalpilin, within the traditional, unceded lands of the shíshálh Peoples, Pender Harbour is a unique community, which traditionally was resource based – fishing and logging.
 With a shift in the economic base, the resulting demographic changes has led to a declining student population.
-PHSS also serves a community with a cross-section of families socio-economically.
+PHSS also serves a community with a cross-section of families, socio-economically.

-The results of this assessment and the District’s new Strategic Plan make up the foundation and lens through which our school guidelines and policies are shaped.
+The results of this assessment and the District’s Strategic Plan make up the foundation and lens through which our school guidelines and policies are shaped.